TL;DR

 - Time-bound

 Your 20s are your foundation decade.
-Nailing these seven moves gives you the freedom to live boldly, take risks, and maybe retire early sipping coconut water on a beach.
+Nailing these seven moves gives you the freedom to live boldly, take calculated risks, and build wealth on your own terms—not your employer's timeline.

 FAQ